 Typically general anaesthetic will be used, and birth partners will not be allowed into the operation theatre.

-The recovery from an emergency C section depends on the scale of the emergency faced and amount of complications.
-If the emergency was handled in time and the outcome was favourable – recovery and care are almost the same as a regular C section – but longer than a vaginal birth.
+The recovery from an emergency C-section depends on the scale of the emergency faced and amount of complications.
+If the emergency was handled in time and the outcome was favourable – recovery and care are almost the same as a regular C-section – but longer than vaginal birth.
 There will be some pain or discomfort associated with the operated site and limited mobility.
-Hospitalisation for 5 -6 days and curbs on exercise & lifting heavy weights for 6 -8 weeks is also generally advised.
+Hospitalisation for 5-6 days and curbs on exercise & lifting heavy weights for 6-8 weeks is also generally advised.

-Effects of an Emergency C Section on Next Pregnancy and Delivery
+Effects of an Emergency C-Section on the Next Pregnancy and Delivery

 - Your health condition now